AllenHsu1107/car-detection/docs/proposal.md

 Instead of relying on radar, our approach involves utilizing cameras to identify the car in front and compute the distance.
 We've devised several methods to achieve this:

-License Plate Detection: Identifying the license plate of the lead vehicle and using the size ratio between its appearance in the camera and its actual dimensions to calculate the distance.
+**License Plate Detection**: Identifying the license plate of the lead vehicle and using the size ratio between its appearance in the camera and its actual dimensions to calculate the distance.

-Dual Camera Setup: Employing two cameras capturing different angles to calculate depth by integrating the data from both sources.
+**Dual Camera Setup**: Employing two cameras capturing different angles to calculate depth by integrating the data from both sources.

-Vehicle and Lane Appearance Analysis: Recognizing the vehicle itself and determining the vanishing point of the lanes to calculate the vehicle's relative position.
+**Vehicle and Lane Appearance Analysis**: Recognizing the vehicle itself and determining the vanishing point of the lanes to calculate the vehicle's relative position.

 Using cameras offers the advantage of determining the car's position even when it's not centrally positioned, particularly on curved roads.